-Fires arrows 375 feet per second.
-Only 6.6 pounds.
+Fires bolts 375 feet per second.
+Weighs only 6.6 pounds.
 Premium scope.
 Many integrated safety features.
 Incredible accuracy.
-Easy to assemble.
 Durable.
-Includes 2 arrows.
+Includes 2 bolts.

 Exceptional build quality and class-leading performance.
-Has narrow profile and light weight for easy carry in all conditions.
-ACUdraw mechanism reduces draw effort by half.
-Quality pre-calibrated scope and carbon arrows included.
+Has a narrow profile and light weight for easy carrying in all conditions.
+Fires bolts at 415 feet per second.
+Includes AR-style stock and 4X32 IR-W scope.

 Anyone who enjoys hunting knows how important it is to choose the right equipment.
 But a crossbow can be a pricey investment, even for an avid hunter, so you want to be sure to choose the right model.
 That means knowing what type, speed, flight groove, and other features to look for, so you’re sure that the crossbow meets your needs and preferences.